dimastatz/dimastatz.github.io/README.md

 # Books

 ##  Introduction
-This is the list of books that cover the core, timeless, ideas that change the way you see the world and improve your thinking.
-The list is highly inspired by the [Great Mental Model Project](https://fs.blog/tgmm/) and by the [Navals Ravikant's](https://www.navalmanack.com/navals-recommended-reading) reading list.
-It is important to read good books in the right order.
-The 'right' order is the bottom-up order, meaning starting from the most fundamental and moving to more advanced topics.
+This is a curated list of books that delve into foundational, transformative ideas, reshaping perspectives and enhancing critical thinking.
+The selection draws inspiration from both the [Great Mental Model Project](https://fs.blog/tgmm/) and [Naval Ravikant's](https://www.navalmanack.com/navals-recommended-reading) recommended readings.
+It's advised to approach these books in a bottom-up sequence, beginning with the fundamental concepts and progressing to more advanced topics.

 <table width="256px">
   <tr>